te-papa/aws-key-disabler/readme.md

 	7. Set the `deployment_region` to a region that supports Lambda and SES.
 Also ensure that the region has SES sandbox mode disabled.
 		* See the AWS Region table for support https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/
 5. Ensure you can successfully connect to AWS from the CLI, eg run `aws iam get-user` to verify successful connection
-6. from the `/grunt` directory run `grunt bumpup && grunt deployLambda` to bump your version number and build/deploy the Lambda function to the selected region
+6. from the `/grunt` directory run `grunt bumpup && grunt deployLambda` to bump your version number and perform a build/deploy of the Lambda function to the selected region

 ## Additional configuration option

-* You can choose to set the message used for each warning and the final disabling by changing the values under key_disabler.keystates.<state>.message
+* You can choose to set the message used for each warning and the final disabling by changing the values under `key_disabler.keystates.<state>.message`
-* You can change the length of masking under key_disabler.mask_accesskey_length.
+* You can change the length of masking under `key_disabler.mask_accesskey_length`.
 The access keys are 20 characters in length.

 ## Troubleshooting